wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/incompatible.md

 #### Anything that alters the game's timescale

-- Internal game functions are tied to time scale , changing them will break AI packages and other things.
+- Internal game functions are tied to time scale, changing them will break AI packages and other things.

 ## Probably Incompatible